NTMC-Community/awesome-neural-models-for-semantic-match/Ad-hoc-Information-Retrieval/Ad-hoc-Information-Retrieval.md

 * [**Gov2**](https://trec.nist.gov/data/terabyte.html) is a large Web collection where the pages are crawled from .gov.
 It consists of 25 million documents in total.
 The queries are accumulated over TREC Terabyte Tracks 2004, 2005, and 2006.
 There are 150 queries in total.

-* [**MSMARCO Passage Reranking**](http://www.msmarco.org/dataset.aspx) provides a large number of information question-style queries from Bing's search logs.
+* [**MS MARCO (Document Ranking)**](http://www.msmarco.org/dataset.aspx) provides a large number of information question-style queries from Bing's search logs.
 There passages are annotated by humans with relevant/non-relevant labels.
 There are 8,841822 documents in total.
 There are 808,731queries, 6,980 queries and 48,598 queries for train, validation and test, respectively.

 * [**Million Query TREC 2007 (MQ2007)**](http://www.msmarco.org/dataset.aspx) is a LETOR benchmark dataset which uses Gov2 web collection.
 There are 1692 queries in MQ2007 with 65,323 labeled documents.